drsparklegasm/mgs1-scripts/README.md

 ## Known issues:
 - Work not yet started for recompiling.
 Need to figure out some of the if/then line ending formats
-- For the time being, please always use -j flag, it will parse english text fine but currently without it we don't properly handle two-byte text characters in USA version.
-[Currently can only be run in -j mode!]
 - Still missing several kanji characters that need to be OCR'd from their graphics files.
 - Possibly a known mistake:
   `ERROR!
 Unknown blcok at offset 1734005!
 Length = 11, Unknown block: 37ac2d0001ac000080075c`